 If you have any questions about using the CALPADS, please contact the CALPADS service desk by e-mail at email@example.com or visit the CDE CALPADS Service Request Form CDE Web page at http://www2.cde.ca.gov/calpadshelp/.

-If you have any questions regarding this MB or DC policy requirements, please contact Naaz Rathore, School Nutrition Programs Specialist, by phone at 916-445-4839 or by e-mail at firstname.lastname@example.org.
+If you have any questions regarding this MB or DC policy requirements, please contact Ruthann Munsterman, School Nutition Programs Specialist, by phone at 916-323-0863 or by e-mail at firstname.lastname@example.org or contact Naaz Rathore, School Nutrition Programs Specialist, by phone at 916-445-4839 or by e-mail at email@example.com.